sailpoint-oss/golang-sdk/api_v3/docs/AccessRequestApprovalsAPI.md

 [[Back to README]](../README.md)

-## ForwardAccessRequest
+## Forwards an access request approval.

 > map[string]interface{} ForwardAccessRequest(ctx, approvalId).ForwardApprovalDto(forwardApprovalDto).Execute()

-Forwards an access request approval.
+This endpoint forwards an access request approval to a new owner.
+Only the owner of the approval and ORG_ADMIN users are allowed to perform this action.

 ### Example